kishiyamat/mishearing-corpus/CONTRIBUTING.md

 ## General Guidelines

 1. **Fork -> Branch -> PR**: Always work on a forked repository and create a new branch for your changes.
-2. Append .csv files under /data/mishearing.
+2. Append CSV files under `/data/mishearing/<description>/`.
 Don't rearrange column order.
-3. Run `frictionless validate --schema schema/*.json data/*.csv` locally until it passes.
+3. Run `frictionless validate --schema schema/*.json data/*.csv` locally until it passes (See below for more detailed command).
    If you activated the precommit, it will run the test automatically.
 4. Push your changes; ensure the CI passes.
 5. Follow the PR template, which asks for: